 - From-the-dictionary keywords stand less chance of being autocorrected by a supporter’s mobile device than a keyword made up of an arbitrary string of letters (even if these letters are the initials of your organisation or campaign);

-- The best from-the-dictionary keywords are not homonyms – there is not another word which sounds the same but is spelt differently (imagine trying to promote the keyword ‘BEAR’ over the radio and having to ensure people don’t text ‘BARE’).
+- The best keywords are not homonyms – there is not another word which sounds the same but is spelt differently (imagine trying to promote the keyword ‘BEAR’ over the radio and having to ensure people don’t text ‘BARE’);

 - While your keyword must be three or more characters long, you don’t want to make it too long – the more a supporter has to type, the greater the opportunity for human error to rear its inconvenient head.